ballerina-platform/ballerina-lang/stdlib/database/mysql/src/main/ballerina/mysql/Module.md

 This module provides the functionality required to access and manipulate data stored in a MySQL database.

-### Endpoint
+### Client

-To access a database, you must first create a `client` object.
+You need to create a `client` object to access a database.
 A sample for creating a MySQL client can be found below.

-### Connection pool handling
+### Handling the connection pool

-There are 3 possible scenarios for connection pool handling.
+There are 3 possible ways of handling the connection pool.

 1. Global, shareable default connection pool
-If you do not provide the `poolOptions` field, a globally shareable pool will be created for your database unless a connection pool matching with the properties you provided already exists.
+If you do not provide the `poolOptions` field, a globally shareable pool will be created for your database unless a connection pool matching the properties you provided already exists.

 ```ballerina
 mysql:Client testDB = new({